DevRakeshSuthar/4_steps-_to_make_pc_cleaner/README.md

 ## run >

  -  %temp%
  - prefetch
  - recent
  - msconfig

+ **clear all this stuff and mafe your PC faster**